david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Video_Analytics_Tutorial.md

 The first three exercises build on each other in increasing complexity.
 If you are new to using the DL Streamer, complete these in order.

-Before beginning the exercises, you must [get the models and videos](#acquire-data-and-sources) that the tutorials use.
+Before beginning the exercises, you must [download the models and videos](#acquire-data-and-sources) that the tutorials use.
 You should also read the information about [the elements used in a GVA pipeline](#gva-pipeline) to help you understand the elements and options the exercises use.

 ## Get the Models and Videos for the Examples<a name="acquire-data-and-sources"></a>

-The DL Streamer plug-in uses the OpenVINO Deep Learning [Inference Engine](https://software.intel.com/en-us/articles/OpenVINO-InferEngine) to perform deep learning inference.
+The DL Streamer plug-in uses the OpenVINO Deep Learning [Inference Engine](https://software.intel.com/en-us/articles/OpenVINO-InferEngine) to perform inference.
 As input, the Inference Engine accepts CNN models that are converted to the Intermediate Representation (IR) format through the OpenVINO toolkit [Model Optimizer](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).

 You can either train your own CNN models and convert them to the IR format or use free models from the [OpenVINO Model Zoo](https://github.com/opencv/open_model_zoo) that are already in the IR format.
 A tool named [Model Downloader](https://docs.openvinotoolkit.org/2020.1/_tools_downloader_README.html) gives you a way to easily download models from the Model Zoo.